-The Exceptional Family Member Program (EFMP) program ensures that the needs of the exceptional family member are taken into consideration throughout the change of assignment process.
-These needs may include physical, emotional, developmental and medical components.
+The Exceptional Family Member Program (EFMP) program ensures that the physical, emotional, developmental and medical needs of the exceptional family member are taken into consideration throughout the change of assignment process.
 Staff are trained to assist military members in the enrollment process and provide information on local military and community support programs.
 Click here to see the current EFMP Ohana Observer Newsletter.

 Who is an Exceptional Family Member?